etereo-io/edge-next/static-pages/documentation.md

 Depending on what you want to seel (if you want the users to be able to sell, or only the site owners) you will need to create different flows.

-*We strongly recommend you to code payment systems with caution*

 [Stripe DOCS](https://stripe.com/docs/)
 [Getting Charges](https://stripe.com/docs/connect/charges)